 However, your main weapon will be a foliar spray, which acts as a contact poison that leaves behind no harmful residue.

-The foliar spray suffocates soft-shelled insects that produce honeydew while also killing the fungus it comes into direct contact with.
+The foliar spray suffocates soft-shelled insects that produce honeydew while also killing the fungus with which it comes into direct contact.

 Be warned that completely eliminating a fungal infection takes time, and the worse the infection, the more applications will be necessary.

 You can pick up commercial oil sprays such as the Safer Brand BioNEEM product, but it’s just as easy to make your own foliar spray at home.
 Follow the label instructions for mixing neem into a spray.